maho201/Spl-Token-Swap-Bot/README.md

 Then open main.js file with notepad.

-Since my token is OTR, it can write OTR.
-You don't need to change OTR.
+It can write OTR because my token is OTR.
+You can change OTR optionally from the codes.
+If you do not want to deal with it, if you enter your own token mint address, it will trade on your token.
+OTR is only symbolic.

 Set this as the mint address of your own token.